 Step 5: Attend a mandatory Garden Orientation with one of the garden advisors.
 Minimum 3 group members must attend, all group members should attend if possible.

-Step 6: Bring group waivers and planting ideas to the Garden Orientation.
-Please note that a waiver must be signed by EVERY member working in the garden.
+planting ideas to the Garden Orientation.
+Please note that a waiver must be signed by every member working in the garden.
 The purpose of the Organic Learning Garden is to learn to grow food and plants should be SEASONAL, EDIBLE, and ORGANIC.

 Organic Learning Garden Contacts:

 To request a tour or garden information, contact:

 Student Garden Manager email@example.com